 There is a legal obligation on staff to tell you if they need to self-isolate and how long they need to do this for.
 So, if an employee is pinged by the NHS app who has not been vaccinated, or they are contacted by NHS Test and Trace and told to isolate, they are required to tell you this information.

 However, under this new rule, if the employee is 14 days beyond their second dose of the vaccine and does not have any symptoms, there is no legal requirement for them to isolate.
 They therefore don’t have to tell you they’ve been pinged.
-There may, therefore, be a situation where that person is coming into the office, has not told you about the advice to get a PCR test or the close contact with Covid, and they may not be planning to get the PCR test.
+There may, therefore, be a situation where that person is coming into the office, has not told you about the advice to get a PCR test or the close contact with Covid, and they may not be planning to get the PCR test or go into self-isolation.

 This is where the level of trust and open communication with your staff is key.
 If you are encouraging regular lateral flow testing before coming into the office, for example, this may pick up any infection anyway, even if sometimes a few days later.
 The best way for you to know for sure is to encourage staff to be open about these sorts of contacts straight away, you can use our HR software to help you track any positive cases or tests should you want too.
 That way, you can agree a way forward together in the interests of the safety of all of the workplace, and in order to keep transmission rates down to a minimum.